metablaster/ASM-Formatter/README.md

 - The default tab width, if not specified is `4`, to override use `--tabwidth` option,\
   note that tab width option also affects spaces, that is, how many spaces are used for tab in existing sources?

+- If you specify same option more than once, ex by mistake, the last one is used.

 ## Demonstration